rocket-pool/RPIPs/RPIPs/RPIP-66.md

 - RPIP-46 SHALL define `vote_eligible_RPL_in_their_megapool` as `min(1.5*RPL value of megapool bonded_eth, megapool staked rpl)`
   - This results in a small change in text to RPIP-46 (which is currently in the Living state)
 - RPIP-59 SHALL remove scrubbing and `scrub_period`
-- RPIP-59 SHALL add a minimum value to `time_before_disolve` of 2 days
+- RPIP-59 SHALL add a minimum value to `time_before_dissolve` of 2 days

 ## Rationale